sam-sepi/Py-Sock/README.md

 *Client.py* and *Server.py* simulate the client server architecture.

-*Portscanner.py* is a simple port scanner written in python
+*Portscanner.py* is a simple port scanner written in python with multi - threading

 # Author
 Sam Sepi - Initial work